PetarDimitrovStoyanov/Coffee-shop/README.md

   <li> Login page - contains a login form.</li>
   <li> Register page - contains a registration form.</li>
   <li> About page - it contains full information about the company and products.
 From here the admin can see the list of users and change their roles</li>
-  <li> Error page - "page not found 404" pops up when someone tries to reach a non-existing page.</li>
+  <li> Error page - a funny "page not found 404" page pops up when someone tries to reach a non-existing page.</li>
   </ol>
 </li>
 <li> private part (available for logined/registered users) - it contains the following pages: